 Converting an ONNX Model¶

-The model conversion process assumes you have an ONNX model that was directly downloaded from a public repository or converted from any framework that supports exporting to the ONNX format.
+The Model Optimizer process assumes you have an ONNX model that was directly downloaded from a public repository or converted from any framework that supports exporting to the ONNX format.

 mo --input_model <INPUT_MODEL>.onnx

-There are no ONNX-specific parameters, so only framework-agnostic parameters are available to convert your model.
-For details, see the General Conversion Parameters section in the Converting a Model to Intermediate Representation (IR) guide.
+There are no ONNX* specific parameters, so only framework-agnostic parameters are available to convert your model.
+For details, see the General Conversion Parameters section on the Converting a Model to Intermediate Representation (IR) page.

 Supported ONNX* Layers¶